zackexplosion/Baby-Hospital-How-To-Fall-Stuck-Into-Backend-Web-Development-With-Node.js/docs/004_CRUD_with_database.md

 ### But why do we need a update action?

 Remember the baby model that we designed before?
-Some information may not available when we create the baby, so if now we have the information, how to putin to correct baby record?
+Some information may not be available when we created the baby.
+So what happend if we have the information just now, and how to update the baby record?

 That's what update action does!